tautaus/tautaus/README.md

 - 🔭 I’m currently working on intel.
-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning everything. :pig:
-- 🤔 I’m looking for help with everything.
+- 🤔 I’m looking for help with everything. :pig2:
 - 📫 How to reach me: sunt9751@gmail.com